 4. Awnings and other structures that offer pedestrians cover from the elements are recommended.
 Awnings help define entryways and provide storefront identity to both pedestrians and drivers.

-The design proposes cantilevered awnings and canopies along the Coronado hotel entry and accessory area facades as well as a significant canopy over the Porte Cochere on 5th Street.
+The design proposes a cantilevered awning and canopy on the 5th Street hotel entry.
 These façade articulations will serve to identify the available hotel activity areas and entrances.

 See attached plans and elevations

 F. Parking Areas